stashed/docs/docs/addons/etcd/etcd/index.md

 ## Restore Etcd

-If you have followed the previous sections properly, you should have a successful logical backup of your Etcd database.
+If you have followed the previous sections properly, you should have a successful backup of your Etcd cluster.
 Now, we are going to show how you can restore the database from the backed up data.

 ### Restore Into the Same Database